 This is a list of organisations that offer grants or funding that can be used towards short breaks, equipment and other things.
 If you have any suggestions to add, please let us know.
 Click the orange links to visit the websites.

-Chances Charity is a small independent charity working to help parents/carers requiring support with children and young people with disabilities under 13 years of age.
+Lifetime Chances Charity (opens a new window) is a small independent charity working to help parents/carers requiring support with children and young people with disabilities under 13 years of age.
 Working with Achieving for Children, a new project has been set up to support working parents/carers.
 This will be through the offer of grants and funding.

 The average cost of awards will be as follows: